XMUDM/DA-MRS/LDA-MRS/README.md

 # LDA-MRS

 This repository contains our implementations for "Lightweight Denoising and Aligning Multi-modal Recommender System".
+Our paper is accepted by ACM  ACM Transactions on Information Systems(TOIS)!

 ### Folder structure